 The title Adiguru is explained as the first teacher (eternal teacher) or the Supreme Master.
-In this way we can visualize Lord Shiva as the fountain head of all wisdom.
-In the Indian tradition, knowledge is transferred through the lineage of teacher – disciple called as ‘Guru Shishya Parampara’.
+In this way, we can visualize Lord Shiva as the fountainhead of all wisdom.
+In the Indian tradition, knowledge is transferred through the lineage of teacher-disciple called as ‘Guru Shishya Parampara’.
 The eternal wisdom flowed from the Supreme Godhead represented as Lord Shiva.
 The wisdom championed by the Lord and taught to the first generation of disciples is timeless and no one knows when it all started.
-However, scriptures say Lord Shiva taught fund of eternal knowledge first to Mother Parvati (Shiva’s consort) and then to the seven sages called as Sapta Rishis.
+However, scriptures say Lord Shiva taught fund of eternal knowledge first to Mother Parvati (Shiva’s consort) and then to the seven sages called Sapta Rishis.
 These seven sages moved far and wide to the other regions across different regions of the earth to disseminate the divine knowledge to the whole of mankind.
-Hence, being the first Teacher on the universe or creation, Shiva is called as the AdiGuru.
+Hence, being the first Teacher in the universe or creation, Shiva is called as the AdiGuru.

 The absolute knowledge or the supreme knowledge is essentially that of the Universal Self (Paramatma) or what we call as God.
 It views man as the spark of Universal Consciousness or the Supreme Self or Godhead.
-Human being is the crown of creation and is bestowed with the power of knowing his existence.
-In miniscule proportions, he shares the Sat, Chit, Ananda – Truth, Consciousness and Bliss – which are the properties of the Supreme Self.
+A human being is the crown of creation and is bestowed with the power of knowing his existence.
+In minuscule proportions, he shares the Sat, Chit, Ananda – Truth, Consciousness, and Bliss – which are the properties of the Supreme Self.
 Human birth is caused due to ignorance.
 The journey of man moves in the following course:

 Asato Ma Sat Gamaya (Untruth to Truth)

 Mrutyorma Amrutam Gamaya (Death to Immortality).